nightwatchjs-community/nightwatch-browserstack-demo/README.md

 This project runs an end-to-end test which runs another demo test using the [Browserstack](https://browserstack.com) cloud testing service.
 It then verifies if the second test appears in the Browserstack dashboard.
 Both the main test and the test-within-the-test are run using [Nightwatch.js](https://nightwatchjs.org).

+## Overview
+The test performs a login against the browserstack.com service, saves the cookies needed to maintain the session state for subsequent test runs, starts the second Nightwatch test inside a child process, and then simply asserts if the second test was found in the list, in  the Browserstack dashboard.

 ## Setup

 You need to create an account with Browserstack.
 You can create one with a free plan, which includes 100 minutes.
 Only login with email and password is supported.